Swedish invasion of Saxony: Prelude

 After the defeat against Carl Gustav Rehnskiöld at Fraustadt on 13 February 1706, Johann Matthias von der Schulenburg had only 1,800 Saxon cavalry, 3,800–3,900 Saxon infantry, as well as 1,500 Russian infantry left to defend the Electorate; he hoped to increase his Saxon infantry to 9,000–10,000 men before the expected Swedish invasion.
 Augustus, whose aim was to unite forces with Schulenburg, withdrew with 8,000 cavalry to Kraków after his defeat.
 When Rehnskiöld broke up from Poznań in early summer, Augustus, now with 10,000–15,000 men, retreated to Lithuania.

 On 17 July 1706, since having pursued the Russians from Grodno, Charles XII led his army from Yaroslavychi (Rivne Oblast) towards Greater Poland.
 He rallied with pro-Leszczyński forces at Włodzimierzówka (Volyn Oblast), before crossing the Bug at Horodło on 21 July.
 He reached Chełm on 24 July, passed Łęczna on 27 July and crossed the Vistula at Puławy, before encamping at Radom on 3 August.
 He continued his march past Nowe Miasto on 10 August, to Rawa Mazowiecka the following day.
 Augustus, realizing Charles XII's intentions, opened up for negotiations on 16 August.
-The same day, Charles XII reached Stryków and established connection with Rhenskiöld's army at Piątek.
+The same day, Charles XII reached Stryków and established connection with Rehnskiöld's army at Piątek.
 Their combined forces counted at most 24,000 Swedes.
 They marched into Greater Poland and over Warta on 23–24 August, arriving at Rawicz near the border of neutral Silesia (belonging to the Holy Roman Empire) on 31 August.
 Charles XII left about 5,000 men under Arvid Axel Mardefelt to protect Greater Poland along thousands of Polish pro-Leszczyński troops under Józef Potocki—only a small Polish contingent followed Charles XII into Saxony.